Wistory/sdk.ios/README.md

   wistory.didMove(toParent: self)
 ```

+- `displayTitle`

+Option for enable or disable name and icon inside of each story controller

 ## Delegate

 Wistory provides handlers for most of common cases.
 To implement adopt `storiesViewController.delegate` by your class
 And confirm to `WistoryEventsDelegate` protocol